aerni/statamic-advanced-seo/README.md

 | `{{ seo:field }}` | Get the data of a specific field, e.g. `{{ seo:title }}` |

 ## Migration
-Advanced SEO provides an easy upgrade path from addons such as `Aardvark SEO` and `SEO Pro`.
+Advanced SEO provides multiple migration scripts to get your content into shape.
+This is super handy when installing the addon into an existing site with lots of entries and terms.
+There are even migration scripts for popular addons such as `Aardvark SEO` and `SEO Pro`.
 Simply run the following command to migrate your entries and terms to the new data format:

 ```bash
 php please seo:migrate